 Steps for SBI UPI registration

-- Step one: Use your smartphone to download SBI UPI app from App Store or Google Play Store.
+- Step 1: Use your smartphone to download SBI UPI app from App Store or Google Play Store.

 - Step 2: Once the app is downloaded, verify your registered mobile phone through SMS.
 Make it a point to download this app on the same number which you have used to register with your bank.